oceanprotocol/pdr-backend/pdr_backend/accuracy/readme.md

 ```

-The script uses the `GQLDataFactory` to fetch the predictions.
-Be sure to provide the correct values for `st_timestr` in the `ppss.yaml` file to get the correct predictions.
-It needs to be at least `28 days ago` from the current date.
+The script uses the subgraph to fetch the predictions.

 The script will output the accuracy of the predictoor based on the provided values to a file named `pdr_backend/accuracy/output/accuracy.json`.